-Teachers are often told that they need to be aware of and sensitive to their students’ home cultures, but what does that look like in action?
+Teachers are often told that they need to be aware of and sensitive to their students’ home cultures, but what does cultural awareness look like in action?

-As someone who has taught abroad in three different countries and has just moved to country number four, you could say I have a little experience teaching cross-culturally, but you don’t have to have traveled across the world to teach in a culturally responsive way.
+As someone who has taught abroad in three different countries and has just moved to country number four, you could say I have a little experience teaching cross-culturally.
+But you don’t have to have traveled across the world to teach in a culturally responsive way.
 (That’s what reading is for.)
-Read on to see how you can equip yourself to be a more culturally competent teacher.
+Read on to see how you can equip yourself to practice cultural awareness as a teacher.

-Cultural awareness is a term that is thrown around a lot nowadays—not just in education, but in politics and media, too.
-In my experience teaching abroad for the last six years, I’ve found that cultural awareness, at its core, simply means acknowledging that there are other cultures and experiences out there.
+Cultural awareness is a term that is thrown around a lot nowadays — not just in education, but in politics and media, too.
+In my experience teaching abroad for the last six years, I’ve found that the definition of cultural awareness, at its core, simply means acknowledging that there are other cultures and experiences out there.
 It may sound simple, but you would be amazed at how often this awareness is taken for granted.

 You may be thinking, “Of course!
 I am well aware that people around the world have different traditions and holidays.”
 Great!
 You are off to a solid start, but there is so much more involved in cultural awareness than you may realize.
-Language, norms, traditions, and symbols—both tangible and intangible—they’re all part and parcel of what we call culture, and it’s crucial that you develop a baseline understanding of cultural elements outside of your own.
+Language, norms, traditions and symbols — both tangible and intangible — are all part and parcel of what we call culture, and it’s crucial that you develop a baseline understanding of cultural elements outside of your own.

 OK, so you’ve done your research.
 Now what?